jweezy24/Moonshine/README.md

 ### Running all experiments

-To run experiments, you can enter the command `make experiments`.
+To run experiments, you can enter the command `python3 scripts/run_experiments.py`.
-This command will pull and install the NIST test suite and it will pull the datasets we used in the Moonshine work.
+The script will pull and install the NIST test suite and it will pull the datasets we used to evaluate Moonshine.
+The script will also compile Moonshine.
-It will also generate the graphs we used in the work as well.
+The finaly thing the script will do is generate the graphs used in our work.
-If you had not compiled Moonshine, the script will aslo do that as well.
+The Graphs generated will be sized differently than the ones in the paper, to size them to your comfort or to take a closer look, use the plt.show() above the plt.savefig() command in the `create_heat_maps.py` file.

 By default, our experiments script will setup directories in the Moonshine git repository directory.
-You can change paths by editing the make file and changing the arguments, `--data_path '' --NIST_path '' --Moonshine_path ''` to `--data_path '<path>' --NIST_path '<path>' --Moonshine_path '<path>'`.
+You can change paths by adding any of these arguments to the python command in the sh file, `--data_path '<path>' --NIST_path '<path>' --Moonshine_path '<path>'`.

 ### Disclaimer